-This curriculum is designed for persons interested in preparing for positions in the numerous programming fields.
+This curriculum is designed for anyone interested in preparing for positions in numerous programming fields.
 Career opportunities in programming are quite extensive and diversified.
-Career objectives of persons completing this program would be in the areas of Computer Programming and Web Development.
-This degree allows students to combine knowledge from two different programming areas.
-Businesses in today's world use all of these systems to accomplish and meet their Information Technology needs.
+Career objectives of anyone completing this program would be in the areas of Computer Programming, Web Programming, Database Operations, and Data Analytics.
+This degree allows students to combine knowledge from multiple different programming areas.
+Businesses in today's world use all these systems to accomplish and meet their Information Technology needs.
 This is an occupational program typically not designed to transfer; however, this program has been articulated to some senior institutions.
 Please contact a counselor for specific details.